Walheimat/wal-emacs/README.md

     1. Language Servers

         Configure or register language servers.

         You will have to install them yourself.<sup><a id="fnr.9" class="footref" href="#fn.9">9</a></sup>

             ;;; elixir
-            ;; you need to install the language server manually and point to the release (setq elixir-ls-release-location (expand-file-name "ls/elixir" user-emacs-directory))
+            (setq elixir-ls-release-location (expand-file-name "ls/elixir" user-emacs-directory))
             (if (file-exists-p (expand-file-name "language_server.sh" elixir-ls-release-location))
               (add-to-list 'exec-path elixir-ls-release-location)